WhitLib/NYC_Licensed_Dogs_Analysis/README.md

 ![This is an image](https://github.com/WhitLib/NYC_Licensed_Dogs_Analysis/blob/main/Images/Top_3_Dog_Names_per_Borough.png)

+Again, our SQL database query supported these findings with Bella being the most popular adopted dog name in the NYC boroughs - Teddy being the 15th most popular.
 ## 6 Summary and Recommendations

 The following recommendations would be made for opportunities of future research: